 - A topcoat.
-Yes, beeswax can be used over varnish, shellac, paint, oil, lacquer, and polyurethane and will add a beautiful and warm shine to the workpiece.
-You just want to make sure the varnish, shellac, lacquer, poly, and all have fully cured before you apply the beeswax.
+Yes, beeswax can be used over varnish, shellac, paint, oil, lacquer, and polyurethane, adding a beautiful and warm shine to the workpiece.
+You just want to ensure the varnish, shellac, lacquer, poly, and all have fully cured before applying the beeswax.

 - It’s a final choice.
 By that, we mean that once you have applied beeswax to wood, there’s little turning back without some pain.
 It will block the use of any other measures – once on, you’re done.
 So be sure it’s what you really want for your furniture piece.

 - Difficult to remove.
 It’s a final choice unless you want to start all over again.
 Beeswax is difficult to remove.
 Scraping first and extensive sanding after is the process.
 You will need to get down to raw wood again before you begin another finish.
 It must be completely gone from the wood’s surface, or the next finish you apply will be uneven and streaky, where you missed a spot or more.